DillonN/GameSolver.NET/README.md

 Compatibility with native applications (e.g. C++) can be accomplished easily by exposing methods to COM interop.
 This still requires that a .NET runtime be available on the platform.

+The rest of the read-me is meant as a walkthrough of the source for those unfamiliar with the frameworks used.
+For a comprehensive analysis and the game theory behind the project, see the **[report writeup](GameSolver.pdf)**.

 ## Layout

 GameSolver.NET contains many projects.
 They are laid out as follows: